 Peanuts are one of the world's favorite snacks.
-They're sold at almost every sporting event, carnival, and concert you can imagine, and peanut butter is of course a main ingredient in one of the all-time sandwich greats: the PB&J. But are peanuts safe for dogs?
+They're sold at almost every sporting event, carnival, and concert you can imagine, and peanut butter is of course a main ingredient in one of the all-time sandwich greats: the PB&J.

 What's the Plus Side of Peanuts?